After the Great Flood, God renews his covenant with mankind.

 Noah, a man of the soil, proceeded to plant a vineyard.
 When he drank some of its wine, he became drunk and lay uncovered inside his tent.
 Ham, the father of Canaan, saw his father's nakedness and told his two brothers outside.
 But Shem and Japheth took a garment and laid it across their shoulders; then they walked in backward and covered their father's nakedness.
 Their faces were turned the other way so that they would not see their father's nakedness.

 Despite the new covenant, it takes little time for evil to return.
-Here Noah apparently passes out drunk and Ham does nothing but "tell" his brothers about Noah's nakedness.
+Here Noah plants a vineyard, ferments wine, drinks it and passes out drunk, naked in his tent.
+Ham looks on and tells his brothers about Noah's nakedness.
 The brothers respect Noah's modesty by covering him back up without staring at him.
-Things are implied here but not explained in a way that makes sense to the modern reader.

 He also said, "Blessed be the LORD, the God of Shem!
 May Canaan be the slave of Shem.
 May God extend the territory of Japheth; may Japheth live in the tents of Shem, and may Canaan be his slave."